 - They are filter-feeders and things of large size can’t pass through their filter pads.

-- If a human accidentally enters in the mouth of a Whale Shark, the Whale Shark’s stomach would spit him back out through the mouth.
+- If a human accidentally enters the mouth of a Whale Shark, the Whale Shark’s stomach would spit him back out through the mouth.

 50. Whale Shark Diving